alessio-palumbo/ChefBasket/README.md

 In the end I decided to implement a single devise User with a user_type attribute which allows to create a child Food Business or Supplier.
 The main difference between the two is that a user_type Food Business can have a list of food businesses, while a supplier can only have one single account.
 The difficulty was to render different views and options using the same controllers and views, and connecting all the links between screens and functionalities.
+#### Links
+Linking throughout the application was a big challenge because multiple accounts can access a same part of the program with different routes and changes in the views.
+Having a FoodBusiness user who can own more than 1 business made this even more complicated.
+#### Order form
+Trying to add multiple instances of an order_product in a single form to issue an order

 ### Future Implementations
 - Issue invoices